Awards and Recognition

 Vaginal procedures to correct injuries, defects, damage, or deformities of the vagina caused by childbirth or congenital or organic conditions are usually performed in the hospital and include:

-Visit the Dignity Health Medical Foundation - Saint Francis/St. Mary's to find the doctor that's right for you.
+Visit the Dignity Health Medical Group - Saint Francis/St. Mary's to find the doctor that's right for you.